 Judge Richards said that wasnt an option.

-Hollenbeck told the judge that he had smoked with two friends and Judge Richards told him they werent friends and he needs to stay away from anyone that would put him such a position.
+Mr. Hollenbeck told the judge that he had smoked with two friends and Judge Richards told him they werent friends and he needs to stay away from anyone who would put him such a position.

-Hollenbecks probation was transferred to Steuben County where he is currently residing and he was ordered to pay $250 in court fines, fees and surcharges.
+Mr. Hollenbecks probation was transferred to Steuben County, where he is currently residing, and he was ordered to pay $250 in court fines, fees and surcharges.

 Mr. Westurn was sentenced to an indeterminate sentence of a minimum of 15 months or a maximum of 45 months in state prison on Aug.
 19.